saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_06_RBAC.md

 In RBAC, to remove access, you remove a role assignment.

-1. CLick the Role Assignments tab.
+1. Click the Role Assignments tab.

 1. In the list of role assignments, add a checkmark next to user with the Virtual Machine Contributor role.